DanielKamel2001/sofe3650-assign4/README.md

 ---
 # Assignment Overview
 The purpose of this assignment is to familarize oneself with Maven and Java Swing by following a tutorial posted to youtube for Exercise 1, then applying the learned concepts to the cash register program from assignment 3 in Exercise 2.
 Exercise 2 required one to convert the original cash register program to a Maven-compatible modular system, and modifying the pom.xml to introduce module dependencies.
-Exercise 2 also implemented a Java Swing GUI for
+Exercise 2 also implemented a Java Swing GUI for the cash register, which had a text entry field for a scanner.

 ## Output
 ### Exercise 1